San Francisco Dental Implants

 Dr. Itani has vast experience in creating artful dental implants (see testimonials and smile gallery) and can optimize your smile by replacing single or multiple teeth with dental implants.
 We also construct permanent support options for fixed dentures and mini-implants for removable dentures.
 Visit our Implant Dentistry page to learn more.

 Research shows that 70% of the U.S. population is missing at least one tooth.
 With dental implants, lost teeth can be replaced with prosthetics (artificial replacements) that look and function like natural, healthy teeth.
-In fact, dental implants actually help you maintain healthier teeth, gums, and bones while ensuring that your smile and ability to speak and chew comfortably remain intact.
+Dental implants help you maintain healthier teeth, gums, and bones while ensuring that your smile and ability to speak and chew comfortably remain intact.

 - Dental implants let you eat the foods you love.